White Papers on Database Management

 In-memory database systems (IMDSs) accelerate data management.
 To provide data durability, IMDSs offer transaction logging, in which changes to the database are recorded on persistent media.
 But critics object that logging re-introduces the storage-related latency of on-disk DBMSs.
 Will an IMDS with transaction logging still outperform a traditional DBMS?
 Will type of storage—hard disk drive vs. solid state drive vs. state-of-the-art memory-tier products—affect the results?
 McObject’s original research answers these and related questions.

 Columnar data handling accelerates time series analysis (including market data analysis) by maximizing the proportion of relevant data brought into CPU cache with each fetch.
-As explained in this white paper, McObject’s eXtremeDB Financial Edition delivers columnar data handling, and builds on it with pipelining technology that enables multiple vector-based statistical functions to work on a given data sequence (time series) within CPU cache, without the need to “materialize” interim results as output in main memory.
+As explained in this white paper, McObject’s eXtremeDB for HPC (formerly the Financial Edition,) delivers columnar data handling, and builds on it with pipelining technology that enables multiple vector-based statistical functions to work on a given data sequence (time series) within CPU cache, without the need to “materialize” interim results as output in main memory.
 This eliminates the latency caused by back-and-forth transfers between CPU cache and memory.

 Some applications require higher data durability than in-memory storage provides.
 What if DRAM could be made persistent?
 AgigA Tech’s AGIGARAM non-volatile DIMM (NVDIMM) delivers that capability.
 McObject benchmarked the eXtremeDB In-Memory Database System using AGIGARAM as storage, including “pulling the plug” mid-execution, and comparing the NVDIMM to transaction logging as a solution for data durability/recoverability.
 This paper presents the benchmark tests and results.